no1xsyzy/fyp/final.md

             self.name = uuid.uuid4()
 ```

-Method `m_name` sets the name of the module if the name is absent.
+Method "`m_name`" sets the name of the module if the name is absent.

 ### Structure

-Next packing is `Structure`, which is an abstract of system structure.
+Next packing is "`Structure`", which is an abstract of system structure.
   It contains zero or more modules, although it is meaningless to have zero modules.
-  It can process a message with its `procMsg` method.
+  It can process a message with its "`procMsg`" method.

 ### RunState

-Next packing is `RunState`, which represents the current status of a system.
+Next packing is "`RunState`", which represents the current status of a system.
   It contains a structure as well as a message queue.
-  When its `runnext` (run next) method is called,
+  When its "`runnext`" (run next) method is called,
     Earliest message of the highest available priority will be processed using the structure in it.

 ### Lexical Analyzer and Syntax Analyzer